sarah-amalia/sarahpage/src/pages/about/about.md

 ---

 Hi, im Sarah,
-a Technical Writer expanding into Technical Support and Operations.
-I love making complex things understandable through structured documentation, actionable guides, and troubleshooting for both technical and non-technical audiences.

-I have a long-driven interest in how systems work, and I am committed to continuous learning as I grow at the intersection of English, writing, and tech.
+I come from an English background with a natural inclination for clear, structured writing.
+I've directed that into tech—building experience at the intersection of technical support, documentation, and operations.